george-poole/george-poole.github.io/_sources/research.md

 My primary research interests, in no particular order, are:

-+ Rayleigh-Bénard and Saffman-Taylor instabilities in geological flows
++ Rayleigh-Bénard and Saffman-Taylor instabilities in geophysical flows
 + applications of the finite element method to fluid dynamics
 + open-source scientific software development